 “Oh yeah, of course.
 Right, see you later.”
 Lars grinned and followed Inger off the balcony.

 As soon as they were alone Katie stood up, grabbed Dan’s arms and pulled him out of the chair.
 “So, Mr Mapleton, it’s been a long time.
 Hmm?”

 “Too long.”
-Dan grabbed her round the waist, lifted her up, and shuffled backwards to the doorway.
+Dan grabbed Katie and carried her to the doorway.

 Katie screamed hysterically and wriggled free.
 “Look out!”
 She urgently shoved Dan inside the room and fell in after him just as a gunshot rang out.

 “Oh my God!
 Dan, are you all right?
 I saw a face peering through the branches of the papaya tree and the barrel of a gun sticking out,” Katie panted.
 She knelt beside Dan.